gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 === Overriding method

-The following step is retrieving the overriding method associated with the abstract method, the auxilary method used for this is named: `is-overriding-method` and can be fully found in @is-overriding-method.
+For each abstract method there is an associated overriding method, detecting such a method is done by the method: `is-overriding-method`, the full Implementation can be found in @is-overriding-method.

-This information can be retrieved by using the build-in Ekeko method: `(methoddeclaration-methoddeclaration|overrides ?abstract-method ?overrider-method)`.
+Retrieving the connected overriding method with each abstract method is done by using the built Ekeko logic query: `(methoddeclaration-methoddeclaration|overrides ?abstract-method ?overrider-method)`.
+For either grounded value, Ekeko will retrieve the accompaying method, in this case the `overrider-method`.

 ==== Class

-After the method is retrieved, retrieve the class associated with the method, reuse the `typedecleration-method` defined earlier, @overriding-query.
+Each retrieved method is checked so that it belongs to the `extending` class found earlier.
+For this the `typedeclaration-method` defined earlier is reused, code can be found in @overriding-query.

 #linebreak()